top of page

 The Problem: When Useful Tools Become Overwhelming

-Walmart Global Tech faced a challenge every large organization knows well.
-Teams were building AI agents rapidly, and each one delivered value.
+Walmart Global Tech faced a challenge that many large organizations know well.
+Teams built AI agents rapidly, and each one delivered value.
+But success created a new problem.

 As CTO Suresh Kumar admits: "Multiple agents, even if each one is useful can quickly become overwhelming and confusing."